 The sooner a diagnosis can be made, the better the outcome would be for the child.
 Doctors will usually prescribe different types of medication that would help control the seizures.

 They can also give parents advice on what to do if their child has a seizure, and how to avoid triggers that could cause a seizure to happen.

 How is it treated?

-Treatment for gelastic seizures is very important.
+Treatment for gelastic seizures requires the supervision of a doctor, so please set an appointment with the physician.
 Since these types of seizures occur in childhood, it can have a negative impact on a child’s development.
 Treatment can be done in a variety of ways.
 The most common is through prescription medication that can help control the frequency and severity of the seizures.